 By the time we arrived at Dallas/Fort Worth, I had that feeling of strung-out weariness the traveller gets from extending the day across too many time zones.
 I caught the shuttle to the Dallas Grand Hotel.
 It was here that the annual JFK-Lancer ‘November in Dallas’ conference on the Kennedy assassination would be held.
 Once upon a time the Grand, originally the Dallas Hilton, was one of the places to stay in Dallas – but now its late-fifties modernity had aged into Texan stateliness.
 By the time I had checked in and gratefully unlocked my room I was exhausted.
 I remembered I had been up since 5.30 am and by now it was 3am the next day in Ireland.
 But I had made it.
 Relief is a tonic.
 It occurred to me, that while yes, it was that time in Ireland, on the other hand, it was still only 11pm in Dallas.
 Maybe I should go down to the bar for a nightcap.
 After all as I pointed out (to my more sensible self) – I had made it here safely.
 That was cause for modest celebration – wasn’t it?

 Down in the lobby bar the lights were low and background music was playing.
 The beer on tap was ‘Coors Lite’ which was something of a shock after Guinness.
 (Why is it that the greatest country in the world makes such indifferent beer?).
 The southern belle tending the bar wore dangling ear-rings, pearls, a white silk blouse, designer jeans, her platinum blond hair was piled up high.
-A badge identified her as ‘Rosemary’ – I estimated she was at least seventy.
+A badge identified her as ‘Rosemary’ – I estimated she was in her early 70s.
 Rosemary was serving a group of men around my age deep in conversation at the other end of the bar.
 As Rosemary moved back and forward taking orders, I overhead her say in her Texas drawl “Oh I knew Jack back in the 1950s – he was around here all the time handing out candy.”

 When I ordered my second drink I said ‘Excuse me Rosemary – I couldn’t help hear you mention a ‘Jack’.
 May I ask – Jack who?’
 ‘Why’, she replied , ‘Jack Ruby.’
 ‘Right.
 Of course’.
 I had come to the right place.